inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 Hosts are configured to operate in ad-hoc mode. ``sourceHost`` is configured to saturate the channel with UDP traffic when using the fastest mode, 54 Mbps.
-This way the maximum application level throughput can be measured at every bit rate.
+This way, the maximum application level throughput can be measured at every bit rate.

 There are two configurations.
-In one of them, hosts use no rate control mechanism, and in the other they use ``Adaptive Auto Rate Fallback`` (AARF).
+In one of them, hosts use no rate control mechanism, and in the other, they use ``Adaptive Auto Rate Fallback`` (AARF).
 Results for the two simulation runs can be compared to show how the use of rate control affects application level throughput.